boyangzhao/boyangzhao.github.io/_posts/2021-01-13-monte-carlo-integration.md

 \boldsymbol{\Sigma} =
 \begin{bmatrix}
     1 & 0.8 & 0.5 \\
-    0.8 & 1 & 0.5 \\
+    0.8 & 1 & 0.8 \\
     0.5 & 0.8 & 1
 \end{bmatrix}
 $$

-We define these in python and perform our Monte Carlo integration,
+We define these in Python and perform our Monte Carlo integration,
 ```python
 import scipy.stats as st